 Depicted below is the whole building with its amazing crown of plants.

 The Crassulaceae of the Tenerife green roof photos draw minerals from fine dust.
 It is blown by the winds onto roofs.
-It is most likely dust of volcanic soil or may even be dust from the Sahara desert which comes with Kalimas.
-The flora's very fine roots reach under the clay shindles.
+It is most likely dust of volcanic soil or may even be dust from the Sahara desert which comes with Calimas.
+The flora's very fine roots reach under the clay shingles.
 Then, moisture is drawn from beneath the Terracota tiles from its water absorbing material and from the air.

 Contrary to Tilandsias, Aeoniums or Greenovia plants on buildings don't cling to living matter but are almost air plants, nevertheless.